MEMBER STORIES

 'Stronger together'

-1) Be good planners, resilient and brave - all at once
+1. Be good planners, resilient and brave – all at once

-2) Be prepared to be 'all in'.
+2. Be prepared to be 'all in'.
 After all, you are stronger together

 "Couplepreneurs are inspirational in the strength that they have in running a business together.
 It is very real, open, honest, fun and genuine.
-And it can be all encompassing so the support you give to each other will be enormous.
-But beware; it's important to know that being a couplepreneur is not for everyone.
-Often, friends and family just cannot comprehend the idea of this and won't hold back in telling you they think you're crazy doing it."
+And it can be all-encompassing, so the support you give to each other will be enormous.

-3) Be clear around your roles
+3. Be clear about your roles

 "Ensure you know one another's strengths from the outset and the roles you will play in the business.
 Creating job specs and defining the roles is highly recommended.
 This is a new way of working for so many couples and important to define.
-It also means it's clearly defined for new recruits as the business grows.
-Assessing what other skills you need to bring in as you grow is vital, and buying in that expertise in bite-size chunks can often accelerate growth."

-**Will you be our valentine?
+Will you be our Valentine?
 We'd love for you to become a member of Enterprise Nation.
 Join for free today.

 Lorna Bladen